 The Japanese lost a total of 24,000 men killed in the Battle of Guadalcanal, while the Americans sustained 1,600 killed, 4,200 wounded, and several thousand dead from malaria and other tropical diseases.
-The various naval battles cost each side 24 warships: the Japanese lost 2 battleships, 4 cruisers, 1 light carrier, 11 destroyers, and 6 submarines, while the Americans lost 8 cruisers, 2 heavy carriers, and 14 destroyers (source: Encyclopædia Britannica)
+The various naval battles cost each side 24 warships: the Japanese lost 2 battleships, 4 cruisers, 1 light carrier, 11 destroyers, and 6 submarines, while the Americans lost 8 cruisers, 2 heavy carriers, and 14 destroyers (Encyclopædia Britannica)

 Read more about Guadalcanal by Clicking Here.

 -Rarely seen & extensive drone video of Guadalcanal and surrounding islands, as well as rare drone footage taken in 2019 of Peleliu.

--Rare interviews with veterans of the 1st Marine Division who landed on August 7, 1942 (only a few are still alive) and who fought in many of the major battles on the island and on Peleliu, as well as a soldier of the 40th Infantry Division (US Army), who came ashore in December 1942 while the battle was still ongoing
+-Rare interviews with several veterans of the 1st Marine Division who landed on August 7, 1942 (only a few are still alive) and who fought in many of the major battles on the island and on Peleliu, as well as a soldier of the 40th Infantry Division (US Army), who came ashore in December 1942 while the battle was still ongoing.

 -Low angle video and animated photos of Guadalcanal and Peleliu.

--Incredible archival video from August of 1942 and the following months of the savage fight on Guadalcanal
+-Incredible archival video from August of 1942 and the following months of the savage fight on Guadalcanal, Cape Gloucester and Peleliu.

 The above video courtesy of Aussie Mick Holmesby